dialchain/dial/README.md

 The DialChain validation logic requires declarations issued by the same participant to be chained.
 Allowing, while still inside the time window, for quick access to the last validator of a spending declaration inside the time window.

 ## Programmer Adoption
 The integration of the DialChain with existing business applications (like enterprise resource planning systems) is an essential goal toward the mass adoption of the DialChain.
-With this respect, the DialChain is built on the top of the simplest most use ccomputer idioms like [JSON](https://datatracker.ietf.org/doc/html/rfc8259), [JWS](https://datatracker.ietf.org/doc/html/rfc7515), [DID Core](https://www.w3.org/TR/did-core/).
+With this respect, the DialChain is built on the top of the simplest most use computer idioms like [JSON](https://datatracker.ietf.org/doc/html/rfc8259), [JWS](https://datatracker.ietf.org/doc/html/rfc7515), [DID Core](https://www.w3.org/TR/did-core/).

 The DialChain will later introduce TypeScript based code automates to allow for programable declarations.